Why You Should Stop Using Google Analytics in 2026

 Each layer applies only to surviving visitors.
 Ad blockers prevent GA from loading (script never fires, consent banner never shown).
 Consent rejection applies to the remaining ~50 who loaded GA.
 Browser limits (Safari ITP, Firefox ETP) degrade tracking for those who consented.
 Cookieless tools skip the consent and browser layers entirely.
 The remaining ~5-10% gap comes from strict ad blockers that block all analytics scripts.
 Sources: Backlinko, etracker, Orbit Media.

-You're not optimizing your website.
-You're optimizing for the minority of visitors who happened to not block you.
+So you're not really optimizing your website.
+You're optimizing for the minority of visitors who happened not to block you.
+The rest run the place too, and you never see them.

 For a deeper look at the data accuracy problem, see What Cookie-Banner-Free Analytics Actually Means.